Grammar in the workplace: Importance of good communication

-I find it quite fascinating how people use grammar and written text differently depending on the communication medium and who those messages are sent to.
+I find it quite fascinating how people use grammar and written text differently depending on the communication medium and to who those messages are sent.

 I’ve tried to develop a pretty grammatically correct writing style no matter who I am writing to or where I am writing.
 I interact with colleagues, clients, teammates, architects, and almost anyone in the same way.
 At least, that is my goal.

 It always warms my heart to receive a well-thought-out and structured message in a channel where you least expect it, such as Slack or Teams.
 Then again, it’s almost expected to receive such grammatically correct notifications via email.

 There are probably only a few situations where I would forget about structuring my messages or caring about my grammar.
 These would typically be some urgent situations with a peer developer whom I’m working in close collaboration with.

 Usually, in these types of situations, it is often just better to jump into a call because in these situations as well, there is an excellent chance of misinterpretation and misunderstanding.

 Writing grammatically correct text no matter the communication channel says a lot about the way the message’s sender has thought about their message.